Written in the Green Grocer stars.

 Jesse's Neat Places

-A deli with a difference, Fedeli speaks volumes about creating an aesthetically pleasing space and offering up salads, pastries and coffee done well.
+A deli with a difference, Fedeli speaks volumes about creating an aesthetically pleasing space that offers up salads, pastries and coffee done well.

-A Wānaka institution, Red Star has been filling hungry bellies with burgers for over 15 years.
+A Wānaka institution, Red Star has been filling hungry bellies with burgers since 2004.

 Black Peak Gelato